How To Answer Interview Questions About Salary

 From your research you've probably determined that there's a range or salary band for the work you are applying for, enabling you to answer like this:

-"From my research and understanding of the role I believe it pays between £x and £y per annum."
+"From my research and understanding of the job I believe it pays between £x and £y per annum."

 Salary can be only one element of the total remuneration on offer.
 From informal perks to robust flexible benefits packages it may be the case that you are willing to offset the rate of pay for commission or bonus payments.
 Perhaps a car is offered, additional holidays or excellent pension payments.
 Perhaps a job with a flexible work pattern is more important to you than the rate of pay.
 Talk the options through with the interviewer or the person making the employment offer to you.